 However, most Russian men remain reserved and cold as they have got used to gorgeous women constantly surrounding them.
 But for foreigners, who are not used to such dazzling beauty and elegance, it is a bit different.
 It is usual for foreigners to fall in love with Russian women, and some go really crazy and marry them.☺

-In conclusion, like the rest of the country, Russian people in St Petersburg are known for being as rough as the country itself.
+In conclusion, like the rest of the country, Russian people are known for being as rough as the country itself.
 They usually do not hesitate to say what they think and speak in a way that doesn't leave room for any misunderstandings.

 Hence, keep in mind that Russians are very straightforward.
 When they meet or phone each other, they do not spend time on questions like “How are you?”.
 Rather, they go straight to the point.
 Of course, they are not rude – it's just their way of doing things.

-That said, despite hard times and suffering which all inhabitants of St Petersburg had to face during last century, they generally remain patient, optimistic and cordial people.
+That said, despite hard times and suffering which all inhabitants of St. Petersburg had to face during last century, they generally remain patient, optimistic and cordial people.
+And, if you become friend or partner with one, there is a high degree of chance that he/her can be a loyal friend or partner for life.

 Written by Davide C.